rkmaier/laravel-seeder/README.md

 Have you ever wanted to seed a production database with different data from what you use in development?
 What if you want to seed a table you've added to a database that is currently in production with new data?

-LaravelSeeder takes the database migration features in Laravel and extends them to database seeders, making them "migratable".
+This project takes the database migration features in Laravel and extends them to database seeders, making them "migratable".
-All of the functionality you have grown accustomed to with Laravel migrations have been mirrored for database seeding!
+All of the functionality you have grown accustomed to with Laravel migrations have been mirrored for simple database seeding!

 Requirements
 ============